Moderation Online: Do The Opposite of r/Minecraft

 Permaban Policy

 However, there are two instances in our history where we have issued permabans to active members.
 I think anyone on our discord probably knows who those members are.
-They both had the same problem: they had no life outside Info Toast.
+They had the same problem: no life outside Info Toast.
 We banned those two for their own good.
 We needed to force them to go outside and make real friends because they were spending their entire lives here.
 Also, they were both generally toxic people because spending their entire lives on Info Toast sucked, and they would take it out on us.